atanvardo/atanvardo.github.io/NGS/Labprotocol.md

 ### Polymerase

-Take one of the tubes labelled as "MM" (master mix) from the polymerase box, and the tube of molecular water that should be around there.
+Take one of the tubes labelled as "MM" (master mix) from the polymerase box, and the tube of molecular water that should be around there. *The MM tubes are in a box labelled "Qiagen polymerase master mix in the second drawer of the frezzer that is closest to the window.
+If there are only a few MM tubes left, tell someone to order more.*

 Wait until it the MM tube thaws.